Zabanaa/pythonista/documentation.md

 - Create a front end using a framework of your choice
 - Refactor the tests
 - Test email confirmation functionality
-- Decorate /api/confirm/token with login required
+- Decorate /api/confirm/token with ogin required
+- Refactor serialise_json decorator

 ## Here are all the authentication and api endpoints